Pay for The Second-Best Service: A Game-Theoretic Approach Against Dishonest LLM Providers: Proofs

 Consider an ideal utility possibly achievable for provider $i^*$.
 The strategy is similar: For each query of the exploitation phase, it calculates a pair

 Then it incurs a cost of $c''$ and generates a corresponding token sequence $\tau''$.
 If $|\tau''|\le l''$, it reports an output token sequence of length $l''$; otherwise, it reports the truthful token sequence.
 Should the provider be sufficiently fortunate, this strategy would also allow it to avoid triggering the $\texttt{validated}$ flag and thereby achieve an ideal utility.
 Although the realization of such a scenario is probabilistically negligible, the resulting ideal utility serves as a definitive upper bound for the true optimal utility.
 Consequently, this ideal utility can be leveraged to compute a more strict additive approximation ratio.
-Hence, we calculate the ideal provider utility
+Hence, we know the ideal provider utility $U_2'=T_R(p_{i^*}l''-c''l'')$, and the additive approximation ratio $ U_2'-U_2=T_R[p_{i^*}(l''-l')-(c''l''-c'l')]$.